horizon-research/Fov-3DGS/README.md

 - Prepare Dense 3DGS for pruning
     - Original 3DGS: download from [3DGS](https://github.com/graphdeco-inria/gaussian-splatting)
     - Mini-Splatting-D: We provide our reprodeuced model of m360 bicycle [here](https://drive.google.com/file/d/1H2XhS1Jh-Pd-W8NvA4Z0bLlUADcJhAj5/view), for other scenes, you can reproduce using [their code](https://github.com/fatPeter/mini-splatting/tree/main).
-    - move the dense model to the scene folder and name it "ms_d", structure undert the folder should be like:
+    - move the dense model to the scene folder and name it "ms_d", structure under the folder should be like:
     ```bash
     |-- cameras.json
     |-- cfg_args